15 Aug The might of a lion’s roar

 The lions usually start off with a series of deep grunts, slowly increasing in volume and frequency before building up to a crescendo and then tapering off again with another series of grunts.
 The power of a full roar usually astonishes bystanders with its sheer volume and often people who have had the privilege of hearing a roar at close range say they have felt the call causing vibrations in their sternums!

-Some scientists have estimated the roar can reach 114 decibels, as loud as noisy rock concert, so if you lose your nerve whilst sheltering in your tent or sitting on the back of a vehicle and quietly whimper “I want my Mommy!”- you shouldn’t worry too much, the lion is not likely to pay much attention because in between his calls he is listening for other lions – males who might challenge him or females who might want to communicate.
+Some scientists have estimated the roar can reach 114 decibels, as loud as a noisy rock concert, so if you lose your nerve whilst sheltering in your tent or sitting on the back of a vehicle and quietly whimper “I want my Mommy!”- you shouldn’t worry too much, the lion is not likely to pay much attention because in between his calls he is listening for other lions – males who might challenge him or females who might want to communicate.

 The roar made by a male lion is one of the loudest sounds made by any animal and is made possible by the unusual shape formed by its vocal cords.